Top 6 Mexican Yellow Flowers That Are Popular?

 In Mexico, family members customarily wear or carry yellow roses on the Day of the Dead as a sign of remembering their departed loved ones.
 Look no further than the yellow rose for a flower that represents platonic love.

-Why do Mexican give yellow flowers?
+Why do Mexicans give yellow flowers?

 Red flowers are reserved for Christmas or Valentine’s Day gifts.
 Flowers in yellow are said to represent death.